morgant/basiliskiivm/README.md

 * A `.basiliskii.pid` file which exists & contains the PID of the active instance, when running.
 * The ROM file.
 * Any number of disk images.
+* If there are any snapshots, a `Snapshots` directory containing one folder per snapshot (named in the 'YYYYmmdd-HHMMSS' format).
+Inside each individual snapshot folder will be a copy of all the disk images at the time of the snapshot.

 LICENSE
 -------